-According to the U.S. government website, Distracted.gov, which is working hard to prevent distracted driving crashes and injuries, these types of traffic collisions are responsible for more than 431,000 motor vehicle accident injuries each year.
+According to statistics, these types of traffic collisions are responsible for more than 431,000 motor vehicle accident injuries each year.
 In particular, teen drivers are at risk of collisions while driving distracted.
 About 10 percent of all motorists that get into distracted driving crashes are between the age of 15 and 19 years old.

 Looking for Some Teen Drivers to Take a Stand

 Sadly, teen drivers not only risk their own lives, but also the lives of their passengers and other motorists on the road.
 DoSometing.org is a website that advocates for teen drivers to take a stand and make positive steps to affect social change.
 They encourage young drivers to become role models by speaking out to eliminate poor driving behavior like Snapchat while driving.
 The website also offers some sobering (and heartbreaking) facts about teen car wrecks and the dangers distraction poses:

 - 16-year-old drivers have the highest number of auto accidents;

 - Teen car crashes are responsible for one-third of all teen deaths in the United States;